 The family of four was excited for their new bundle of joy, though we’re sure Raven and Woodhouse at that point had no idea what they were getting themselves into.

-When the baby finally came, the transition was as seamless as when Raven and Woodstock had first joined the family!
-Christina and Vincent were not only parents to their fur babies, but now they were also new parents to a gorgeous baby girl!
+When the baby finally came, the transition was as seamless as when Raven and Woodhouse had first joined the family!
+Christina and Vincent were not only parents to their fur babies, but now they were also new parents to a gorgeous baby girl named Penny!

 Couple Fell In Love With Their Dog Before They Even Met Him

 Tracy and Scott were just an ordinary couple who stumbled upon their passion that would change the lives for not only hundreds of dogs but their new owners, too.
 In 2011 they started a non-profit organization called Tracy’s Dogs, and the work they would end up doing was incredible.

 From the moment they saw the photo of the dog online, a couple instantly fell in love, and knew they had to rescue him.
 And because he was placed in a high-kill shelter, they needed to act fast.
 When they finally laid eyes on the dog for the first time, the tears started flowing…